 The more athletic extras were tasked with running repeatedly along the beach, as the tracks that the camera was running on kept on sinking into the sand requiring reshoots.
-These extras were brought together by local Olympian Donald Macgregor, who had finished 7th in the marathon at the 1972 Moscow Olympics.
+These extras were brought together by local Olympian Donald Macgregor, who had finished 7th in the marathon at the 1972 Munich Olympics.
 Now working at Madras College, Macgregor was approached by journalist Sandy Sutherland in late 1979 and tasked with assembling a team of extras from the University cross-country runners and Fife Athletics Club.
 Macgregor declined to take part himself as he was reluctant to take a day off work (Macgregor, 2010).

 If Macgregor was reluctant to leave the classroom for the film shoot, other locals were even more reticent – and in some cases resistant – to the presence of a film crew within the town.
 Shortly after the filming, Regional Councilors spoke out against the disruption caused by the shoot.
 The main complaint centered on the ‘fact that Links Place was closed to traffic for a few minutes.’
 Regional Councilor Tony Jackson told The Citizen that ‘he personally objected very strongly to time being wasted helping film people’ and did not appreciate roads being closed for a ‘frivolous reason’ (The Citizen, 3 May 1980, 1).